bitcoin-core/bitcoincore.org/_posts/en/posts/2015-12-23-capacity-increases-faq.md

 - **Upgrades required:** Hard forks require all full nodes to upgrade or everyone who uses that node may lose money.
 This includes the node operator, if they use it to protect their wallet, as well as lightweight clients who get their data from the node.

 - **Other changes required:** Even a single-line change such as increasing the maximum block size has effects on other parts of the code, some of which are undesirable.
-For example, right now it's possible to construct a transaction that takes up almost 1MB of space and which takes 30 seconds or more to validate on a modern computer (blocks containing such transactions have been mined).
-In 2MB blocks, a 2MB transaction can be constructed that may take over 10 minutes to validate which opens up dangerous denial-of-service attack vectors.
+For example, right now it's possible to construct a transaction that takes up almost 1 MB of space and which takes 30 seconds or more to validate on a modern computer (blocks containing such transactions have been mined).
+In 2 MB blocks, a 2 MB transaction can be constructed that may take over 10 minutes to validate which opens up dangerous denial-of-service attack vectors.
 Other lines of code would need to be changed to prevent these problems.

 Despite these considerable complications, with sufficient precautions, none of them is fatal to a hard fork, and we do expect to make hard forks in the future.
 But with segregated witness (segwit) we have a soft fork, similar to other soft forks we've performed and gained experience in deploying, that provides us with many benefits in addition to allowing more transactions to be added to the blockchain.